Solid129/dash-payments/README.md

   shareable link and the back button steps through filter changes.
 - A single axios response interceptor handles token refresh: on a 401, it triggers one shared `/auth/refresh` call (coalesced across concurrent requests) and retries the original request once.
+A request interceptor attaches the stored access token as an `Authorization: Bearer` header on every call.
 - The dashboard's chart uses a single validated sequential hue (see `apps/web/src/features/dashboard/volume-chart.tsx`) rather than a multi-color palette, since it's one series.